top of page

 iCAN Fundraising ToolKit

-Are you passionate about Empowering Pediatric Patients Worldwide and are wondering how to support the incredible work that iCAN kids accomplish around the world? iCAN encourages you to channel that passion into tangible change!
-Help support the organization's mission to reach more kids every year.
-It doesn't matter if you are a young person, parent, sibling, or patient, your creativity and skills are unique and unmatched!
+Are you passionate about empowering pediatric patients worldwide and wondering how to support the incredible work that iCAN kids accomplish across the globe?
+Each year, we need to raise funds to support our year-round programming and our Summit, and we would love for chapters to get involved in these fundraising efforts. iCAN encourages you to channel your passion into tangible change!
+Help support the organization’s mission to reach more kids every year.
 Check out the tools below to kickstart your fundraising journey!
-Welcome to healthcare's rising change makers.

-This form is an example that you can use to create you own in-kind donation form!
-Typically, these are forms you send (via email) or present in-person to business who might be willing to donate to your fundraiser.
-These could be gift cards, monetary donations, physical items, etc.
+In-Kind Donation Form: This form is an example that you can use to create your own in-kind donation form!
+Typically, these are forms you send (via email) or present in person to businesses that might be willing to donate to your fundraiser.
+Donations could include gift cards, monetary contributions, physical items, and more.

 Abby_And_Sabina_iCAN Large.jpeg